Code-Institute-Submissions/The-Simon-Game/README.md

 will flash.

-While doing the testing of playing the game, I have noticed that when I reset the game by pushing the Start button the does not work correctly.
-I have noticed that the first colored button in the sequence starts to play and I play the first colored button the game moves on to the next sequence, once the sequence has played.
-I tried to play the next first colored button in the next sequence. the computer starts to play the sequence again, before I played the next colored button in the sequence.
+During testing of the game, I will play the game and want to reset the game by pressing the start button.
+The Computer sequence starts from the beginnig again, I can press the first sequence of colored button and the game will add another colored button to the sequence.
+Once I have pressed the first colorded button of that sequence, the Computer sequence will start again and add the next sequence or displays an error 'Uncaught TypeError: Cannot read property 'classList' of undefined', this error will keep on running until I refresh the browser.